Exefer/Exefer/README.md

 <h2>About me</h2>

-I'm a young developer who started coding around 2020.
+I'm a young developer who began coding casually in 2020 and got more serious about it in 2022.
 My primary focus is on TypeScript, but I also enjoy working with Rust.
 I love playing games and occasionally try my hand at making them using Lua and GDScript.

 <h2>I use</h2>